Chuckyy

-Charles Edward Davis (born January 20, 2006), professionally known as Chuckyy, is an American rapper and record producer from the Altgeld Gardens neighborhood on the Far South Side of Chicago, Illinois.
+Charles Edward Davis (born January 20, 2006), known professionally as Chuckyy, is an American rapper and record producer from the Altgeld Gardens neighborhood on the Far South Side of Chicago, Illinois.
 He is signed to Lil Durk’s record label, Only the Family, in partnership with Santa Anna Records.
-He rose to mainstream attention with his single "My World", which charted on the Billboard Hot 100, debuting at #79 out of #100 in May 2025.
+He is best known for his 2025 single "My World", which peaked at number 79 on the Billboard Hot 100.

 Career

 Early Recognition & Signing (2024)

 Chuckyy first started making music recently, in 2023.

 In April 2024, he was signed by Chicago rapper Lil Durk to his record label, Only the Family, marking a major milestone early in his career.

 He first attracted attention in August 2024 when Pitchfork named his single "Hear My Chains" a standout new rap release, highlighting its ominous production and intense delivery.

 The following month, he released "Bumblebee", which Pitchfork selected as a Best New Track, characterizing it as panicked, high-energy, and reflective of a horror-tinged drill style.